Based on Your Reading:

 Access Help Paying for Treatment

 Asbestosis and mesothelioma are caused by asbestos exposure, but they are different diseases.
-Asbestosis is one of many interstitial lung diseases that causes inflammation and scarring in the lungs.
-Mesothelioma is a cancer that develops in the lining of the lungs, abdomen or other areas.
+Asbestosis is a lung disease that causes inflammation and scarring in the lungs.
+Mesothelioma is a cancer that develops in the lining of the lungs, abdomen, heart and testes.

 Mesothelioma and asbestosis are two lung diseases caused by asbestos exposure.
 Mesothelioma is a rare but aggressive cancer.
 Asbestosis causes inflammation and scarring in the lungs but is not cancer.
 Mesothelioma can take decades to develop, while asbestosis can develop in a matter of years.
 If you have been exposed to asbestos, it is important to see a doctor for regular checkups.